Post job

-A call center manager is a professional who is responsible for managing and supervising call center employees.
+A call center manager is an individual who is responsible for managing and supervising call center employees.
 Call center managers are required to identify and solve call center problems as well as communicate with dissatisfied customers to find a satisfactory solution.
 They assist in the hiring and training of new and qualified call center candidates.
 Call center managers must also possess exceptional talents such as excellent interpersonal traits, customer service, and good conflict resolution skills.

 • Achieve or exceed SLA's by proactively managing multiple desktop support queues.